-Given that granting language using language of performance is not only entrenched but also offers modest advantages, it would be obtuse to ask lawyers to abandon it.
+Given that granting language using language of performance not only is entrenched but also offers modest advantages, it would be obtuse to ask lawyers to abandon it.

-Right Versus License
+Right versus License

 One indication that granting language is language of discretion disguised as language of performance is that some contracts state that what's being granted is a right, or a right and license, instead of simply a license.